 This cottage is let on a self-catering basis.
 No food is provided.

->

-> All linen provided is free of charge.
+All linen and towels are provided is free of charge.

->

-> All Electricity Heating & Water is included in the price
+All Electricity & Water is free.

->

-> The cottage is a short 10 minute walk from our lively local Pub where you can eat if you wish.
+The cottage is a short 10 minute walk from our lively local Pub where you can eat if you wish.
 The Pub has a large selection of draught Ale and prides its-self in its selection of Scottish Whisky

 Fishing in our own Trout Loch - Torren Lochan, only a few yards from the cottage is available to our guests.
 Fly fishing ONLY.
 A 1 day permit costs £7.50 per rod if you are bringing your own equipment.
 A 1 day permit hiring a rod from us costs £12.50.
 We have a selection of suitable flies for sale.
 Hire of our boat for a day costs an additional £20.00.
 This price includes the hire of life jackets.
 Our insurance does not cover anyone who is not wearing a life jacket.
 We have a couple of children's life jackets which you can borrow.